mj0730/big-mac/README.md

 Middle 1/3 of page - local results
 You could buy [#] of Big Macs in your country
 Your Dollar Purchasing Parity (PPP) is [#]
-This is a simple lookup to the table

 ---